sherpa/sherpa/docs/developer/index.rst

 Prior to Sherpa 4.14.1, the `~sherpa.data.Data` object did not have many explicit checks on the data it was sent, instead relying on checks when the data was used.
-This has been changed to apply validation checks when fields are changed, rather than when the data is used.
+Now, validation checks  are done when fields are changed, rather than when the data is used.
 This has been done primarily by marking field accessors as property attributes, so that they can apply the validation checks when the field is changed.
 The intention is not to catch all possible